 Gastrointestinal stromal tumour (GIST) - sunitinib malate

-The Pharmaceutical Benefits Scheme subsidises sunitinib malate for patients with a metastatic or unresectable malignant gastrointestinal stromal tumour (GIST).
+The PBS subsidises sunitinib malate for patients with a metastatic or unresectable malignant gastrointestinal stromal tumour (GIST).

 For adult patients with a metastatic or unresectable malignant gastrointestinal stromal tumour, treatment with sunitinib malate (Sutent®) can be subsidised through the PBS under section 85 of the National Health Act 1953.